GJT-34/dc-metro/USAGE.md

-# Using the Train Board
+# Using the Info Board

-For the most part, using the train board is a matter of turning it on and glancing at the screen periodically.
+Once it's configured, using the info board is mostly a matter of turning it on and letting it run.
 However, there are some tips that can help you optimize your use of the board.

 ## Button Presses